 If an employee cannot work a part of an assigned shift, the employee can split the shift and then swap or drop the shorter, conflicting shift.
 See Split Shifts.

 If an employee is unable to work an assigned shift, the employee can trade shifts by initiating a swap request that offers the shift to qualified and available coworkers.
 If one of the coworkers accepts the request, the employees trade shifts.
 See Swapping and Dropping Shifts.

 Feature that allows supervisors, managers, and account holders to send text messages to their employees.
 See Sending Group Emails and Text Messages.

-Another term for fixed terminal.
+Another term for time clock terminal.